biosimulations/biosimulations/docs/concepts/conventions/simulation-project-metadata.md

 ## Recommended URIs for COMBINE/OMEX archives and the contents

 COMBINE/OMEX archives should be referenced using unique identifiers which begin with the prefix `http://omex-library.org/` and end with the file extension `.omex` (e.g., `http://omex-library.org/BioSimulations-0001.omex`).
-We recommend using identifiers that are a concatenation of `http://omex-library.org/` and the local filename of the COMBINE archive (e.g., `BioSimulations-0001.omex`).
+We recommend using identifiers that are a concatenation of `http://omex-library.org/` and the local filename of the COMBINE/OMEX archive (e.g., `BioSimulations-0001.omex`).

-Files in COMBINE archives should be referenced by concatenating the above identifiers with their location within their parent COMBINE archives (e.g., `http://omex-library.org/BioSimulations-0001.omex/simulation.sedml`).
+Files in COMBINE/OMEX archives should be referenced by concatenating the above identifiers with their location within their parent COMBINE/OMEX archives (e.g., `http://omex-library.org/BioSimulations-0001.omex/simulation.sedml`).

-Elements in SED-ML files in COMBINE archives should be referenced by concatenating the above identifiers with their id (e.g., `http://omex-library.org/BioSimulations-0001.omex/simulation.sedml/Figure_3a`).
+Elements in SED-ML files in COMBINE/OMEX archives should be referenced by concatenating the above identifiers with their id (e.g., `http://omex-library.org/BioSimulations-0001.omex/simulation.sedml/Figure_3a`).

-## Recommended predicates and objects for annotating COMBINE archives
+## Recommended predicates and objects for annotating COMBINE/OMEX archives

 We recommend that COMBINE/OMEX archives and components of archives be annotated using the predicates and objects outlined below.